 A series of lower buildings have replaced the light industrial warehouses that stood before to form a crescent of residential buildings.
 The tall tower rises up to the north of the site and is the defining link to the River Wandle and though to the Thames.

 The 21-storey structure adopts sustainable building principles and has been painstakingly designed so that each facade is visually different from the other.
 This means that they respond independently to the specific environmental conditions, which change depending on orientation and helps maximise the sunlight for residents and those using the amenity spaces below.

 Pedestrian and cycle routes are to be improved along with traffic links to shops across the river and Wandsworth Town and Putney.

-Landscaped space will sit between the buildings for residents and public alike to enjoy along with a new public plaza.
+Landscaped space and public art sit between the buildings for residents and public alike to enjoy along with a new public plaza.
 The tower will boast amenity for residents in the form winter gardens on the northern side.

-2012 UK Property Awards, Highly Commended for the High-Rise Category
+2012 UK Property Awards - Highly Commended for Best High-Rise